saucelabs/sauce-school/codelabs/Module2_APITesting.md

 Duration: 0:02:00

 1. **Introduction to the API Fortress Platform and Visual Test Composer**
-   * Create a project
+   * Create a project & test file
-   * Leverage the HTTP Client
+   * Use the **HTTP Client** to generate a GET request
-   * Navigate the Test Component library
+   * Use the **Test Component Library** to create a request
+   * Add authorization credentials to a request
-   * Generate and run a test
+   * Generate a test from a valid GET request
    * View the test results
    * Publish and schedule a test run